ZikunFu/CSCI-2020U---Group-Project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;4.The game is an auto battler between two players\
 &nbsp;&nbsp;&nbsp;&nbsp;5.Both players should ready by clicking "battle" to initiate the battle\
 &nbsp;&nbsp;&nbsp;&nbsp;6.During battle, you will roll a die before attacking which determine if an item is used\
-&nbsp;&nbsp;&nbsp;&nbsp;7.When battle is completed you will be awarded with ranks and items if you won\
+&nbsp;&nbsp;&nbsp;&nbsp;7.When battle is completed you will be awarded with ranks if you won\
-&nbsp;&nbsp;&nbsp;&nbsp;8.Rank affects attack and defence\
+&nbsp;&nbsp;&nbsp;&nbsp;8.Rank affects attack and defence

 e.
 Other resources: \
-&nbsp;&nbsp;&nbsp;&nbsp;1.ChatServer provided by professor Mariana Shimabukuro in canvas.\
+&nbsp;&nbsp;&nbsp;&nbsp;1.ChatServer provided by professor Mariana Shimabukuro in Canvas.\
 &nbsp;&nbsp;&nbsp;&nbsp;2.Button Icons from free opensource website "flaticon.com"